EarlySnow/learngit/readme.txt

 \f0\fs24 \cf0 learning git version\
 i have some change first\
-i have some change second}
+i have some change second\
+i have create a branch}